hashicorp/terraform-provider-ignition/website/docs/d/config.html.md

 * `systemd` - (Optional) The list of systemd units.
 Describes the desired state of the systemd units.

-* `networkd` - (Optional) The list of networkd units.
-Describes the desired state of the networkd files.

 * `users` - (Optional) The list of accounts to be added.

 * `groups` - (Optional) The list of groups to be added.